EUGENE M. MCCARTHY, PHD GENETICS, ΦΒΚ

 It is well known that the sort of mating that would be required to produce dog-sheep hybrids does occur on farms with some regularity.
 Various YouTube videos document dogs mating with sheep.
-This being such a disparate cross, it's somewhat surprising that reports of its occurrence would exist, but as it turns out, they do.
+Indeed, even the ancient Akkadians knew that dogs and sheep sometimes engage in such activities (Freedman 2017, p.
+6).
+And reports of the actual occurrence of this cross do exist.

 Photos are available for one recent alleged case, which supposedly occurred on a sheep farm in China in 2011 (see images on this page).
 The animal pictured here was found soon after birth on a Chinese sheep farm.
 The owner, farmer Liu Naiying, claimed that he found it soon after birth with its mother and that she was caring for it while it was still wet.
 He was amazed to see that it looked so much like a dog, while at the same time being birthed by a sheep and having the fleece of a sheep.